arc-language/parser/README.md

 	// EnterFunctionDecl is called when entering the functionDecl production.
 	EnterFunctionDecl(c *FunctionDeclContext)

+	// EnterExternDecl is called when entering the externDecl production.
+	EnterExternDecl(c *ExternDeclContext)

+	// EnterExternFunctionDecl is called when entering the externFunctionDecl production.
+	EnterExternFunctionDecl(c *ExternFunctionDeclContext)

 	// EnterParameterList is called when entering the parameterList production.
 	EnterParameterList(c *ParameterListContext)

+	// EnterExternParameterList is called when entering the externParameterList production.
+	EnterExternParameterList(c *ExternParameterListContext)

 	// EnterParameter is called when entering the parameter production.
 	EnterParameter(c *ParameterContext)